-Investments in the Fund are redeemable on request.
+The Fund is exposed to daily redemptions of redeemable units.
 It therefore invests the majority of their assets in investment funds that can be readily disposed.
 The Fund will generally retain sufficient cash and cash equivalent balances to satisfy its accrued expenses as they fall due.